planetfederal/workshops/workshops/geoserver/adv/doc/source/filtering/cqlogc.rst

     </Literal>
   </Intersects>

-.. todo:: These two examples don't work.
+.. todo:: Check these examples.

 WFS filtering using OGC
 -----------------------